Kubernetes StatefulSet: A Deep Dive

 kubectl scale statefulset cassandra --replicas=10

-Solution: Pre-create PVCs if you know you'll scale up, or increase replica count during off-peak hours.
+If you know you'll need to scale up, pre-create PVCs or increase replicas during off-peak hours.

-StatefulSet heavily relies on readiness probes.
-If misconfigured, your StatefulSet gets stuck:
+StatefulSet relies heavily on readiness probes.
+If they're misconfigured, your StatefulSet gets stuck.

 readinessProbe: